MafaldaSFerreira/physalia_adaptation_course-2024/00_before_the_course/software_required_on_AWS.md

 BiocManager::install("StAMPP") # install via BioConductor

 ```
->Answer "yes" if asked to install additional libraries.
+>Answer "yes or all" if asked to install additional libraries.

 Check that the packages were installed correctly with:
 ```R